pmq20/node-packer/node/README.md

 $ grep node-vx.y.z.tar.gz SHASUMS256.txt | sha256sum -c -
 ```

-_(Where "node-vx.y.z.tar.gz" is the name of the file you have
-downloaded)_

-Additionally, Current and LTS releases (not Nightlies) have GPG signed
+Current and LTS releases (but not Nightlies) also have the GPG detached
-copies of SHASUM256.txt files available as SHASUM256.txt.asc.
-You can use
+signature of SHASUMS256.txt available as SHASUMS256.txt.sig.
+You can use `gpg`
-`gpg` to verify that the file has not been tampered with.
+to verify that SHASUMS256.txt has not been tampered with.

-To verify a SHASUM256.txt.asc, you will first need to import all of
+To verify SHASUMS256.txt has not been altered, you will first need to import
-the GPG keys of individuals authorized to create releases.
+all of the GPG keys of individuals authorized to create releases.
 They are
 listed at the bottom of this README under [Release Team](#release-team).
 Use a command such as this to import the keys: